Everyone loves the Restoration Hardware/Pottery Barn/Ballard Designs aged wood look, right?

 It’s one of my favorite looks in decorating.
 I’d fill my house with it if I could!
-So when we were deciding on a finish for our new dining room table when we gave the dining room a makeover, it was my first choice.
+So when we were deciding on a finish for our new dining room table when we gave the dining room a makeover, it was my first choice to try to mimic.

 Before we started this project I didn’t even know what to look for to get the finish I was after.
-But after some searching around I found Minwax’s (no they didn’t sponsor this post!) water based White Wash Pickling stain.
+But after some searching around I found Minwax’s water based White Wash Pickling stain.
 And their other tintable water based stains!

 It was like the clouds parted and angels were singing.

 Water-based?
 No way!

 White Wash Pickling?
 Amazeballs!